atbcb/usab-uswds/_pages/about/budget-performance/no-fear-report.md

 ### C.  Types of Disciplinary Actions

-There were no disciplinary actions arising from any federal district court discrimination cases in FY2021.
+There were no disciplinary actions arising from any federal district court discrimination cases in FY 2021.

 ### D. Final Year-End Data